kondrak/vkQuake2/README.md

 Running
 ===
 ## Windows
-The Visual Studio 2017 C++ Redistributable is required to run the application: [32 bit](https://go.microsoft.com/fwlink/?LinkId=746571) or [64 bit](https://go.microsoft.com/fwlink/?LinkId=746572) depending on the chosen flavor.
+The Visual Studio 2017 C++ Redistributable is required to run the application: [32 bit](https://go.microsoft.com/fwlink/?LinkId=746571) or [64 bit](https://go.microsoft.com/fwlink/?LinkId=746572) depending on the chosen architecture.
 These are provided automatically if you have Visual Studio 2017 installed.

 ## All platforms
 The [release package](https://github.com/kondrak/vkQuake2/releases) comes with game data used in the demo version.
 For full experience, copy retail Quake 2 `.pak` files (`pak0.pak`, `pak1.pak`, `pak2.pak`) into the `baseq2` directory and run the executable.
 For mission packs, copy necessary files to `rogue` ("Ground Zero") and `xatrix` ("The Reckoning") directories respectively.
 You can then start the game with `./quake2 +set game rogue` or `./quake2 +set game xatrix`.
 Alternatively, on Windows it's possible to overwrite your existing Quake 2 installation with release binaries - remember to delete the demo `.pak` files before you do it, though!

 ## Music
 This project uses [Miniaudio](https://github.com/dr-soft/miniaudio) for music playback if the original game CD is not available.
 For standard Quake 2, copy all tracks to `baseq2/music` directory following the `trackXX.[ogg,flac,mp3,wav]` naming scheme (so track02.ogg, track03.ogg... etc. for OGG files).
 For "Ground Zero" and "The Reckoning", copy the tracks to `rogue/music` and `xatrix/music` directories respectively.
-For additional control, a `miniaudio [on,off,play [X],loop [X],stop,pause,resume,info]` console command has been introduced - it works in a similar fashion to the corresponding `cd` command for CD music.
+For additional control, a `miniaudio [on,off,play [X],loop [X],stop,pause,resume,info]` console command has been introduced - it works in a similar fashion to the corresponding `cd` command.

 Console commands
 ===